Fedegogo/LearningGit/README.md

 # LearningGit
-I need to learn git
+Goal: learn to use git.

+This repository is used to learn git, and document the concepts, commands, error and process.